-High Falls, Monroe County Professional Review and Guide
+High Falls, Monroe County Professional Guide

 "See thrilling views of a thundering cataract in the middle of a thriving metropolis.
 If you’re not a lifelong resident of Rochester, you may not know that the city’s nickname, “The Flower City,” did not originate with the city’s extraordinary collection of lilacs, azaleas, and rhododendrons at the lovely Highland Park.
 Long before the flowers arrived, Rochester’s growth centered around its status as “The Flour City,” the acknowledged capital of America’s flour production.